IIT-EnergySystemModels/openTEPES/doc/md/Projects.md

   June 2023 - October 2023.
 [L. Rouco](https://www.iit.comillas.edu/people/rouco), [A. Ramos](https://www.iit.comillas.edu/people/aramos), [F.M.
   Echavarren](https://www.iit.comillas.edu/people/pacoec), [R. Cossent](https://www.iit.comillas.edu/people/rcossent)

-  > It is aimed at supporting Glide Energy in the preparation of the application to the call of the Spanish Ministry of Ecological Transition (MITECO) on
+  > It aims to support Glide Energy in the preparation of the application to the call of the Spanish Ministry for the Ecological Transition and the Demographic
-  > innovative energy storage systems.
+  > Challenge (MITECO) on innovative energy storage systems.

 - [Analysis of the technical and economic benefits of solar thermal generation in the Spanish peninsular system](https://www.iit.comillas.edu/proyectos/mostrar_proyecto.php.en?nombre_abreviado=ProTermosolar_Presentacion), developed for **ProTermosolar**.